 If you are looking for a great group of Seniors to be a part of, then let me recommend the VIP's of Mintz Baptist Church

-The youth group at Mintz consist of around 30 youth in grades 7-12.
+The youth group at Mintz, under the direction of Savannah Kamp, Youth Minister, consist of around 30 youth in grades 7-12.
 We meet every Wednesday night at 7:00 PM for Bible Study.
-We also meet 2 Sunday afternoons each month for more in depth specific studies.
 Previous studies include the Book of Genesis, the Book of Revelation, The True Love Project, Counter Culture and others.
 We are currently doing the new study by Louie Giglio entitled Goliath Must Fall.

 The youth at Mintz also enjoy spending time with each other doing fun activities as well.
 Previous activities include football games at both NC State and ECU, volleyball games at Methodist University, bowling, dinner and movie nights, water parks, state fair, Tim Hawkins, Casting Crowns & Newsboys concerts, Winterfest at Liberty University and a host of other fun events.
 Our current favorite thing to do is to play ping pong on our new ping pong table.